Center for Education &

 Project Ready Mentor & National Achievers Society

-Through the National Urban League’s Project Ready Mentor curriculum, NAS is a signature academic, cultural, and leadership development program that prepares students of color in grades 9th-12th for college, careers, and life.
+Through the National Urban League’s Project Ready Mentor curriculum, NAS is a signature academic, cultural, and leadership development program that prepares students in grades 9th-12th for college, careers, and life.
 We aim to recognize students for their academic achievements and reinforce the importance of personal and academic success in preparation for post-secondary education.
 Applications will open for the 2023-2024 school year this summer.

 Diabetes Prevention Program (DPP)